diiyw/nodis/README.md

 English | [简体中文](https://github.com/diiyw/nodis/blob/main/README_zh-cn.md)

 Redis re-implemented using golang.
-Simple way to embed in your application.
+Simple way to embed in your application or as a standalone server.
+Supported commands are compatible with Redis. testing code using [phpredis](https://github.com/phpredis/phpredis/tree/develop/tests).

 ## Supported Data Types